Statement of Purpose

 |

-To foster amongst all pupils an understanding, care and tolerance of all others, within the School’s Catholic ethos and in accordance with the fundamental values of democracy, the rule of law, individual liberty, and mutual respect and tolerance of those with different faiths and beliefs. |
+To foster amongst all pupils an understanding, care and tolerance of all others, within the School’s Roman Catholic ethos and in accordance with the fundamental values of democracy, the rule of law, individual liberty, and mutual respect and tolerance of those with different faiths and beliefs. |

 |